Commonwealth of Massachusetts Physician License Applications

 Do I have to provide the ECFMG certificate and status to the department or directly to the Board?

-ECFMG certificate must be notarized and must be sent directly to the program at BMC.
+ECFMG certificate must be submitted to your training program at BMC.

 ECFMG Status report must be sent directly to the MA Medical Board.
 Please note that the status report is available for a limited time after you submit the request.
 It is recommended that you wait for your program office to alert you that the application is on it's way to the MA Medical Board before you purchase the status report.